Category Archives: Learning Opportunities

 1. Set up your math mini spark recording page: #45: High Tech Cars

-2. Read several of the sections from this article about self driving cars.
-Record what you learned.
+2. Read this article about self driving cars.
+Record the level names and a short definion for each.

 5. Read this article to find out more about Sam Schmidt and the semi-autonomous motorcar he drove.
 Write about something new you learned or a new question you have after reading the article.